 Sidcup Welcomes New Cinema Proposal

-Sidcup residents tell us they welcome the proposals for a new art cinema in Sidcup High St on the Blockbuster site.
-Sidcup Conservatives say this will be a welcome attraction to the High St.
+Sidcup residents told us they welcomed the proposals for a new art cinema in Sidcup High St on the Blockbuster site.

 Deputation to Retain Sidcup Library

-However, The proposed move of Sidcup Library to the former Blockbuster site at 106 High Street is a contentious issue for many in our ward.
-June Slaughter therefore agreed to sponsor the Sidcup Library Campaign Group to bring a Deputation to the Council meeting on 18th April.
-This enabled their spokesman to address the Council with their concerns including loss of services, reduced space and meeting facilities, loss of disabled parking and possible disposal of a purpose built library building, and we wait to know the outcome of the Deputation.
+The proposed move of Sidcup Library to the former Blockbuster site at 106 High Street was a contentious issue for many in our ward.
+June Slaughter therefore agreed to sponsor the Sidcup Library Campaign Group to bring a Deputation to the Council.
+This enabled their spokesman to address the Council with their concerns including loss of services, reduced space and meeting facilities, loss of disabled parking and possible disposal of a purpose built library building.